PeterMortensen/Edit_Overflow/README.md

 ### Features that would be very nice to have

- * Remembering option settings.
+ * Remembering some option settings.
    For example, for option *"Change clipboard on lookup"*.
    This would prevent violation of common user interface standards for the current default setting of this value (checked) and still allow the user to override it (very convenient for this application as it use